jeffreyhanson/raptr/cran-comments.md

     doc    4.1Mb
     libs   9.2Mb

-  +data: The ./data directory contains case-study data for a vignette.
+  + data: The ./data directory contains case-study data for a vignette.
 Although a separate package could be created to store the case-study data, this seems unnecessary because the data sets are used in both package testing in the vignette.
 I would prefer to keep the data sets in this package for simplicity.

   + doc: The documentation for this package is comprehensive.
 It contains a html vignette with several detailed examples.

-  +libs: To improve performance, many functions in the package are written in C++.
+  + libs: To improve performance, many functions in the package are written in C++.
 This has resulted in a large ./libs folder.
 The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severely reduce the usability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder.